MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference: Memory-Aware Fusing and Tiling (MAFAT)

-MAFAT currently takes any set of $n$ convolutional and maxpool layers (layers which take the maximum value from a local set, and can also be tiled).
+MAFAT currently takes any set of $n$ convolutional and maxpool layers.
 The layers are configured in a single layer group with all layers fused or two layer groups separated by a $cut < n$.
 This cut is the point at which the two layer groups are split.
-The first layer group will be from layer $0$ to layer $cut-1$, and the second will be from layer $cut$ to layer $n$.
+The first layer group will be from layer $0$ to layer $cut-1$, and the second rom layer $cut$ to layer $n$.
 In this way, each layer is part of one of the two layer groups.
-Of course, there is some additional overhead.
-Not only must additional parameters be stored, but the cut layer must be merged in memory and re-tiled.
+There is some additional overhead for storage of additional parameters be stored, and the cut layer must be merged in memory and re-tiled.

 Potential cuts are determined in a memory-aware fashion.
 Collecting all the tiled data into a single input tensor and re-tiling can be memory intensive.
 To make this as efficient as possible, the cuts were chosen to be directly after maxpool layers.
-After these layers, the tensors are signifiantly smaller, as they have effectively just been down-sampled.
-In the YOLOv2 example in Table~\ref{tab:yolo16}, the potential cuts are at layers 2, 4, 8, and 12.
+After these layers, the tensors are significantly smaller, as they have effectively just been down-sampled.
+In the YOLOv2 example, these potential cuts are at layers 2, 4, 8, and 12.
 For the two layer groups, the tiling for each group is independent of the other.
 This means that the first layer group could be tiled at $5\times5$ while the second could be tiled at $2\times2$.
 The potential tilings were all even on height and width, and were $1\times1$, $2\times2$, $3\times3$, $4\times4$, and $5\times5$.

-\section{Predicting Maximum Memory Usage}
+\subsection{Predicting Maximum Memory Usage}

-We also developed a predictor of the maximum memory usage of a given MAFAT configuration based on the maximum memory usage of the largest tile in each layer group.
-It was observed that layer groups would generally exceed memory towards the beginning and middle of their execution.
-Likely, the tasks were swapping due to the large memory requirements of the early layers.
-Additionally, it was found that the factors that best predicted maximum memory usage were the largest combination of: